sktime/tserve/docs/walkthrough/models.md

 | `lagllama` | `LagLlamaForecaster` |
 | `mantis`, `mantis-8m`, `mantis-plus` | `MantisForecaster` |

 FoMo does not ship a capability matrix.
 Quantile support is the estimator's `predict_quantiles`; there is no FoMo flag.
-Asking an id that cannot return quantiles fails the request.
+Asking an id that cannot return quantiles fails the request (`ChronosForecaster` / Chronos Bolt does not). `naive` does.